Avanade/Beef/templates/Beef.Template.Solution/README.md

 ### Database table-driven code-gen

 The `Company.AppName.Database` project contains the following:
-- [`Company.AppName.Database.xml`](./content/Company.AppName.Database/Company.AppName.Database.xml) - the basic `Person` and `Gender` stored procedure examples are pre-configured; these can either be extended or replaced.
+- [`database.beef-5.yaml`](./content/Company.AppName.Database/database.beef-5.yaml) - the basic `Person` and `Gender` Entity Framework or Stored Procedure examples are pre-configured; these can either be extended or replaced.
 - [`RefData.xml`](./content/Company.AppName.Database/Data/RefData.yaml) - the example `Gender` data has been preconfigured; these can either be extended or replaced.
-- [`Company.AppName.Database/Migrations`](./content/Company.AppName.Database/Migrations) - the example scripts for create the requite schema and table for `Person` and `Gender`; these can either be extended or replaced.
+- [`Company.AppName.Database/Migrations`](./content/Company.AppName.Database/Migrations) - the example scripts for creating the requite tables for `Person` and `Gender`; these can either be extended or replaced.

 To perform the data generation, first navigate to the directory where the above files reside, then execute the following: